Call for Applications (Closed)

 Applicants should expect notification of their acceptance status by Monday, January 6, 2025.
 Accepted applicants will receive an invite from PaymentWorks requesting:

 If an applicant applies and is accepted into more than one AIM-AHEAD training program, they must select only one to participate in per funding cycle.
-Additionally, AIM-AHEAD-funded Coordinating Center Personnel (MPIs, PIs, Co-Investigators, other personnel) are eligible to apply, but if accepted, they will not receive the stipend and allowance.
+Additionally, AIM-AHEAD-funded Coordinating Center Personnel or AIM-AHEAD-funded Awardees (MPIs, PIs, Co-Investigators, other personnel) are eligible to apply, but if accepted, they will not receive the stipend and allowance.

 Informational Webinar